 Did you know that Amazon’s U.S. marketplace alone sells more than 600 million products?
 If this stat hasn’t blown your mind yet, then here’s another–Amazon sells over 3 billion products worldwide every year.
 Ever wondered why this giant is so successful?
-The big reason behind this is Amazon product category tree.
+The big reason behind this is the Amazon product category tree.

-Let’s understand about it in detail.
+Let’s understand it in detail.

 - What is Amazon Product Category Tree?